simplocms/docs/docs/getting-started/setting.md

 > **TODO** We need to solve localization of administration in SIMPLO CMS !!!

-After when you logged in to the Administration Panel, then you can see Dashboard and main menu on the left side.
+### Settings

+#### General

 For check actual settings, you can visit "Settings > General".
 In the first "General settings" tab, you can set website name, operator, logo, icon, background of the icon and also change your active template.

 If you will change your actual active template, then in "Template" section there will appear additional settings belonging to